Mathnerd314/stroscot/docs/Commentary/TermRewriting.rst

 Higher-order matching
 ---------------------

+If the substitution calculus is convergent, then terms can be represented by preterms in normal form.

 Handling lambdas in RHSs is fairly straightforward, just beta-reduce as much as possible when they are encountered.
 But in higher-order term rewriting systems the lambdas can show up on the left hand side, in the pattern.
 The rewriting system is then defined modulo lambda reduction.
 Executing a rule ``l -> r`` on a term ``t`` solves the equation ``t = C[lθ]`` and replaces it with ``C[rθ]``.